GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-W:

 **-W**\ [*workdir*]
-    By default, all temporary files and job products are created in the subdirectory *prefix* set via **-N**.
+    By default, all temporary files and job products are created in the local subdirectory *prefix* set via **-N**.
     You can override that selection by giving another *workdir* as a relative or full directory path.
 If no path is given then we create a working directory in the system temp folder named *prefix*.
 The main benefit of a working directory is to avoid endless syncing by agents like DropBox or TimeMachine, or to avoid problems related to low space in the main directory.
-The *workdir* is removed unless it contain one or more batch product files or when **-Q** is specified for debugging.
+The *workdir* is removed unless it contains one or more batch product files or if **-Q** is specified for debugging.

 .. _-Z: